 Where are the best California destinations for travelers with kids during the summer months?
 While many top family-friendly destinations like San Francisco, Los Angeles, or San Diego work year round, there are a number of places that are really in their prime during the summer months.

 Your best bet in the summer in California is to understand the weather differences all over the state.
 In our family’s travels all over California, we have found it best to stay on the coast or in the mountains.
-The Central Valley and a lot of other inland destinations can get blazingly hot, making some destinations that might be perfect for spring break or a fall getaway uncomfortably warm from June to August.
+The Central Valley and a lot of other inland destinations can get blazingly hot, making some destinations that might be perfect for spring break or a fall getaway uncomfortably warm from approximately June to August.

 So, without further ado, family travelers should consider these destinations in California in summer.

 Top Destinations To Visit in California in Summer with Kids